willnorris/imageproxy/README.md

 Install the package using:

     go get willnorris.com/go/imageproxy/cmd/imageproxy

-(Note that go1.2 and earlier may have trouble fetching the package with `go get`).

 Once installed, ensure `$GOPATH/bin` is in your `$PATH`, then run the proxy
 using: